Charge and Work

 Expected time commitment:

-- Attend ALA Midwinter Meeting and ALA Annual Conference (2 hours/year)
+- Attend ALA Midwinter Meeting and ALA Annual Conference (2 hours/year plus travel time)

 - Attend virtual meetings (5–8 hours/year)